jfo/blog/source/drafts/sild11.md

 ```

 This is better, but you know what?
 I don't need to make this recursive at all,
 really.
-Doing so means I have to copy all those inputs to the function, and I
+Doing so means I have to copy all those inputs to the function on each
-don't really know what state I'm in when the error gets tripped.
-I can just
+call, and I don't really know what state I'm in when the error gets tripped.
+I
-count the number of args to the function and compare it against the number that
+can just count the number of args to the function and compare it against the
-was passed in.
+number that was passed in.
 That's much easier!

 ```c